 As men in “soft” ( read traditionally female jobs) occupations we are often looked at with pity (clearly we have limited and pointless skills) and suspicion.

 Many of us grow up with the patriarchal dominator model of living and coexisting with others.

-Whether it’s the bully on the playground or the insanity that is our home life, we learn that the only way to interact and be in relationship with people is via domination and one upsmanship which provides no productive and life affirming ways for any of us.
+Whether it’s the bully on the playground or the insanity that is our home life, we learn that the only way to interact and be in relationship with people is via domination and one-upmanship which provides no productive and life-affirming ways for any of us.